 Every minister knows that sooner or later, if he lives, he will have to retire to private life.
-It is comforting to know that when the time comes he can do so without being an object of charity; and that he can walk with an uplifted head and self-respect among his brethren of the calling, because there has been provided by the thoughtfulness of the people he served a small competence to supplement his own means, so he will not have merely to exist in the last days of his earthly life.
+It is comforting to know that when the time comes he can do so without being an object of charity; and that he can walk with that he can walk with an uplifted head and self-respect among his brethren of the calling, because there has been provided by the thoughtfulness of the people he served a small competence to supplement his own means, so he will not have merely to exist in the last days of his earthly life.

-We have an annuity fund which pays an annuity of \$500 on total and permanent disability, the same annuity at sixty-eight, to sustain which the member must pay one-fifth of the annual premium tain which the inclusor mass pay one next of the annual premium necessary, while the denomination at large has agreed to pay the other four-fifths of this premium.
-Now if the denomination had done this since the inauguration of the fund, and were doing it now, there would be less cause for complaint, but it has never paid its fourwould be less cause for complaint, but it has never paid its four-fifths of this premium.
+We have an annuity fund which pays an annuity of \$500 on total and permanent disability, the same annuity at sixty-eight, to sustain which the member must pay one-fifth of the annual premium necessary, while the denomination at large has agreed to pay the other four-fifths of this premium.
+Now if the denomination had done this since the inauguration of the fund, and were doing it now, there would be less cause for complaint, but it has never paid its fourwould be less cause for complaint, but it has never paid its fourfifths of this premium.
 For instance, the members of the annuity fund paid in about Sixty Thousand Dollars this last fiscal year.
-On this basis, if the denomination's obligation to pay four dollars for every dollar paid by the member as premium, it would take all the money we have collected for the budget this year to pay the denom-ination's part of this fund, leaving nothing at all on general relief.
-The 1925 Program says five per cent of its receipts shall go to min-netorial relief. isterial relief.
+On this basis, if the denomination's obligation to pay four dollars for every dollar paid by the member as premium, it would take all the money we have collected for the budget this year to pay the denomination's part of this fund, leaving nothing at all on general relief.
+The 1925 Program says five per cent of its receipts shall go to ministerial relief.

-It's a consideration and pride that some of the churches in this Association, independent of the relief fund, are aiding one of these Association, independent of the relief fund, are daing one of these servants of God to the extent of \$75.00 per month.
+It's a consideration and pride that some of the churches in this Association, independent of the relief fund, are aiding one of these Association, independent of the felter rand, are aring one of these servants of God to the extent of \$75.00 per month.
 We are rejoiced to know that Southern Baptists are doing more in a financial way for the pastors who have spent their very best for the on-going of the Cause of our Lord and Master; while this is being done, let us not be content until we have measured up to the expectations of our Christ in giving our pastors very best moral and prayerful support.
 Probably they never needed our co-operation so much as now, in facing some of the evils that are antagonistic to christianity, such as the automobile, cheap fun, alcohol, evolution and indifference.